How To Stop Loan Shark & Licensed Money Lender Harassment

 Loan sharks can and will start acting aggressively and abusively toward you once they have you in their grasp.
 They will harass you and threaten violence against you and your family to get you to continue to pay them more and more money.

-Licensed moneylenders are held to professional standards of behaviour, and will not resort to abuse, threats, or harassment.
+Licensed lenders are held to professional standards of behaviour, and will not resort to abuse, threats, or harassment.
 They will also be willing to renegotiate your loan if you’re facing difficulty in repaying your debt.

 7 telltale signs you’re dealing with a loan shark